infinitelylearn/learn_python/prompts_instructions/instruction_mastery_levels.md

 ## Mastery Level Definitions

+### CRITICAL PROGRESSION RULE
+Before planning any new topic, verify that ALL prerequisite topics have reached mastery level 4+.
+A topic with mastery < 4 indicates incomplete learning and MUST be strengthened before proceeding.

 ### Level 1: Recognition
 - Topic has been covered or introduced
 - Can identify concepts when prompted